rohitsangwan01/nordic_dfu_web/README.md

 ## Features

-To Start Dfu Pic a file by using any File Picker Plugin and convert File to buffer pass that buffer to this method and start DFU
+To Start Dfu Pick a file by using any File Picker Plugin and convert File to buffer, pass that buffer to this method and start DFU

-Note: startDfu will open dialog to choose for a Device if , that device is already in Dfu mode , then it will start transferring firmware else ,first device will be booted to Dfu and and it will throw an error, and increase dfuDelay if getting any issue while transferring to add filters , pass a list of requestBuilderFilter object if passed an empty list , all devices will be shown in request builder
+Note: startDfu will open dialog to choose for a Device if , that device is already in Dfu mode , then it will start transferring firmware else ,device will be booted to Dfu and and it will throw an error, Also try to increase dfuDelay if getting any issue while transferring, to add filters, pass a list of requestBuilderFilter object, if passed an empty list , all devices will be shown in request builder

 ```dart